-A new Environmental and Natural Resources (ENR) Code with the purpose of improving the sustainable development of the Kingdom by protecting the environment and conserving, managing, and restoring natural and cultural resources.
+The MoE began drafting a comprehensive Environmental and Natural Resources (ENR) Code with the purpose of improving the sustainable development of the Kingdom by protecting the environment and conserving, managing, and restoring natural and cultural resources.
 The draft Code includes general principles, environmental impact assessment, strategic environmental assessment, and biodiversity and protection of endangered species.
 It establishes biodiversity conservation corridors to provide linkages and protection for high-conservation areas.
 It also addresses protection of cultural heritage, public participation and access to information, a collaborative management process and dispute resolution procedures.

 At the same time, the government is as well drafting a Coastal Master Plan covering popular tourist beaches in Preah Sihanouk province.
 The aim is to enhance environmental protection and make the coastline attractive, clean and accessible for tourists.
 A strip 50 meters above the sea will be set aside for public use.15 In early 2020, an updated plan came out, which includes the expansion of the beach front area to promote tourism while ensuring sound ecological development.16

 - Overview of policy and legal framework